datascience-mobi-2022/2022-topic-02-team-02/README.md

 1. Xiaying Han, Dianwen Song (2022) Using a Machine Learning Approach to Identify Key Biomarkers for Renal Clear Cell Carcinoma
 $\\rightarrow$ "However, the main cause of death in KIRC patients is tumor metastasis.
 There are no obvious clinical features in the early stage of kidney cancer, and 25-30% of patients have already metastasized when they are first diagnosed..."

-Nowak, J.A., Yurgelun, M.B., Bruce, J.L., Rojas-Rudilla, V., Hall, D.L., Shivdasani, P., Garcia, E.P., Agoston, A.T., Srivastava, A., Ogino, S., et al. (2017).
+2. Nowak, J.A., Yurgelun, M.B., Bruce, J.L., Rojas-Rudilla, V., Hall, D.L., Shivdasani, P., Garcia, E.P., Agoston, A.T., Srivastava, A., Ogino, S., et al. (2017).
 Detection of Mismatch Repair Deficiency and Microsatellite Instability in Colorectal Adenocarcinoma by Targeted Next-Generation Sequencing.
 J Mol Diagn 19, 84-91.
 10.1016/j.jmoldx.2016.07.010. $\\rightarrow$ 2 genesets for MIS/MMR_D!

+3. Hsieh, J.J., Le, V.H., Oyama, T., Ricketts, C.J., Ho, T.H., and Cheng, E.H.
+(2018).
+Chromosome 3p Loss-Orchestrated VHL, HIF, and Epigenetic Deregulation in Clear Cell Renal Cell Carcinoma.
+J Clin Oncol 36, JCO2018792549-JCO2018792549.
+10.1200/JCO.2018.79.2549.